JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 Craig Venter, one of the pioneers of DNA sequencing, has spent a while sailing the world's oceans, sampling sea water, and [sequencing the DNA of every organism in that sample of sea water](https://www.jcvi.org/research/gos).

 Please can someone invent a cheap way to do that in every GP office in the world?
+(But for spit and blood.
+Not sea water!)
 So you go in to see your doctor, complaining of a slight cough, and they take a blood sample and a swab from your nose, and pop down the hall.
 Five minutes later they return with an exhaustive list of _every_ organism found in your blood and snot.
-All the viruses, bacteria, and fungi.
+All the viruses (RNA viruses and DNA viruses), bacteria, and fungi.
 And their population counts.

 That would be super useful for the patient.
 "Oh, you have whooping cough.
-Let's start you on azithromycin right now!".
-But it'd be useful for the whole community, because we could track the evolution and spread of disease through populations.
+Let's start you on azithromycin right now!". _And_ it'd be useful for the whole community, because we could track the evolution and spread of disease through populations.

 Go on, inventers.
 You know you want a new project, right?!